echee/quill/README.md

 ## Quickstart
-This is a custom variation of quilljs. instead of line wrapping in div's, it wraps with paragraph tags.
+This is a custom variation of quilljs. instead of line wrapping with div's, it wraps with paragraph tags.